 CASPer test results are valid for one application cycle.

 Do you need to complete the CAPSer Snapshot?

 The CASPer Snapshot and CASPer Duet are not part of our admissions requirements.

 Do you accept applications from out of state students?

 We do accept out of state applicants to our medical school.
 Approximately 25% of our entering class for the last 4 years have been out of state residents.

 Do you consider foreign students or graduates from a foreign university?

 We welcome applications to the first year class from international students.
 There are, however, two separate issues that international students need to consider:

-- Prior educational experience: All pre-requisite courses must be taken at a US or Canadian college or university.
-International applicants (not Canadian) must have completed at least one year of study in an US College or university.
+- Prior educational experience: International applicants (not Canadian) must have completed at least one year of study in an U.S. college or university.